singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 You could also write `5.1.0`, as seen in the build image, but as any newer version should also work flawlessly, we stick with `stable`.

 #### 3. Setup the Node Package manager
-To handle the various packages you will need to have node.js with npm installed (they come together).
+To handle the various packages you will need to have node.js and npm installed, which are bundled together.

 Open a terminal window and cd to the root of your Metalsmith site (cd my-metalsmith-site) and use the `npm init` command to intialize the directory and create a *package.json* file with user feedback.